asher-lab/SIMPLE-CRUD-APP_DEVOPS/README.md

 Implement using Gitlab and Jenkins
 ```
 ## 🧊Testing
+Be sure npm is installed on your system ( of which your Jenkins server is stored).
+Or you can install the plugin
 `npm test`

 ## 🧊 Build Image
+Ensure the chmod 666 are set:
+`
 ### A .
 Create a  `Dockerfile`  in your project (  my-app-crud:1.0 . )
 ```
 git clone https://gitlab.com/asher-lab/SIMPLE-CRUD-APP_DEVOPS.git